rjframe/upim/CONTRIBUTING.md

 PRs that are only cosmetic (style) fixes will typically not be accepted since this messes up `git blame`.
-Style-only commits in the code you're working with while doing something else are fine though.
+Style-only commits in the code you're working with while doing something else are fine, but the style fixes should be in a separate commit from functional changes.

 ### Code Style